bpartopour/PBG/README.md

 To run the simulation interactively in Blender:
   Run Blender.exe
-  Remove all the objects in the scene, icluding Camera and Light
+  Remove all the objects in the scene, including Camera and Light
   Change to scripting mode
   Open PBG.py
   Run the script